Hopac/Hopac/README.md

 One of the most basic ways .Net enables PAC is via threads, synchronization primitives and concurrent data structures.
-Perhaps the biggest problem with .Net threads is that .Net threads are heavy weight.
+Perhaps the biggest problem with .Net threads is that .Net threads are heavyweight.
 Every thread has its own dedicated stack and other runtime structures taking up memory.
-Spawning a new thread is expensive and thread switches are expensive.
-Threads are such a scarce resource that arbitrary modules in a large program simply cannot spawn new threads whenever an opportunity for PAC exists.
+Spawning a new thread is extremely expensive (show clearly by the [StartRing](Benchmarks/StartRing) benchmark) and thread switches are expensive (shown clearly by the [ThreadRing](Benchmarks/ThreadRing) benchmark).
+Threads are such a scarce resource that arbitrary modules in a large program simply cannot spawn new threads whenever an opportunity for PAC exists (the [ThreadRing](Benchmarks/ThreadRing) benchmark doesn't run the .Net native thread version with highest ring-lengths, because doing so would crash the benchmark).
 This severely limits the modularity of programs written using just threads.

 Another problem is that writing correct, let alone modular and high performance, PAC programs using just basic locking primitives can be rather challenging as